BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 #### Clear Operation Spans, Publish and Create Spans

+During a Clear we retrieve a message from the Db, and then produce a message.
+There are existing conventions around producing and clearing.

+Because the CommandProcessor performs both these operations, and both involve a span that has it's own semantics, they need to be the child of a CommandProcessor span which spawns them.
+This span is named

+* `clear`

+We don't know the `channel` so we cannot provide more detail in the name

+When we Clear we always use a batch, so we may well be looping over a number of clear operations, each of which forms part of a batch, so this implies that each `clear` span is the child of another span

+* `create`

+Both the `create` span and the `clear` span our internal.

 During a Clear the Command Processor acts as a Producer.
 There are existing [Messaging](https://opentelemetry.io/docs/specs/semconv/messaging/messaging-spans/) semantic conventions for a Producer.

-We should create a span for producing a message, that is a child of the Command Processor span.
+We should create a span for producing a message, that is a child of the Command Processor `clear` span.
 The span is named:

 * `<destination name>` `<operation name>`